Top of page

 • Participate in meetings with NDTC partners, elected officials, and learners when requested

-• Draft the monthly newsletter that keeps national partners and stakeholders updated on what we're accomplishing
+• Draft the monthly newsletter that keeps external partners and stakeholders updated on what we're accomplishing

 • Own the internal political newsletter that keeps NDTC staff informed about the political landscape